6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The social distance between Morgan and Native people would grow wider in the next decade.
 In 1871 Morgan and his wife spent a year traveling in Europe.
 Before leaving, he published one of his final works: The American Beaver and His Works (Morgan, 1868).
 Anthropologists have had a hard time deciding what to make of The American Beaver, but Charles Darwin, who studied it closely as he worked on The Descent of Man and The Expression of Emotions in Man and Animals, was ecstatic and eager to visit with Morgan when he reached England.

 After returning to New York, Morgan focused on his final work.
-Succinctly titled Ancient Society, it carried a lengthy subtitle that would consign Morgan’s work to ignominy among twentieth century cultural anthropologists: Researches in the Lines of Human Progress from Savagery through Barbarism to Civilization (Morgan, 1877).
+Succinctly titled Ancient Society, it carried a lengthy subtitle that would consign Morgan’s work to ignominy among 20th century cultural anthropologists: Researches in the Lines of Human Progress from Savagery through Barbarism to Civilization (Morgan, 1877).
 Morgan’s ethnocentric language has long made Ancient Society an exhibit of intolerance in introductory anthropology courses.
 But as you have probably gathered, the truth is more complex.

 Interestingly, it is only in Ancient Society that Morgan employs the word “savage.”
 In Morgan’s League, the word savage appears once, in a reflection on the Iroquois passion for games, in a context where it brings into question the idea of wilderness (Morgan, 1851: 312).